BoksBurger/BoksBurger/README.md

 I was a bit late to the party when I dicovered that JavaScript can run outside the browser in 2018.

-On my Raspberry Pi I installed NodeJS that ran some code at an interval that was monitoring an academic website where I was expecting to find results to be published for a practical violin exam I did.
+Having to check if the academic website where I was expecting to find results to be published for a practical violin exam I did was cumbersome.

-I was fed up having to check the resluts on a daily basis, so I automated the process.
+So I decided to automate the process.

 Looking for a way to run my JavaScript as a service somehow, I discovered NodeJS.

-My code would scrape the resluts as soon as it gets published.
-Compile an email with the info and send it to me.
+I eagerly whipped up some code that would scrape the resluts as soon as it got published and send me an email with the info.

+On my Raspberry Pi I installed NodeJS to run the code at an hourly interval.

+When future me eventually received the email with the news that I have passed with extinction, I could not decide what I was happier about.
+My marks or my code slaving away for three weeks before the results finally got published.

-Since thee, I have expanded on what I have learned.
+Since then I have expanded on what I have learned.

-Now I create entire API's with NodeJS on the server with React for the user interface.
+Nowadays I create entire API's with NodeJS on the server and React for the user interface.

 ### In Closing
 Whatever I end up sharing here, I hope it either inspires you or saves you some time on your own projects.